IlianPihlajamaa/PronyMethod.jl/README.md

 https://en.wikipedia.org/wiki/Prony%27s_method

-The package exports an implementation of the standard Prony interpolation `prony(x, y)`, and a simple approximate Prony's method `prony(x, y, N)` that is better applicable to noisy data.
-Here `x` is an equidistant sample grid, `y` is the sampled data, and `N` is the number of oscillating exponentials that are used.
+The package exports an implementation of the standard Prony interpolation `prony(x, y)`.
+Additionally it provides a simple approximate Prony's method `prony(x, y, N)` that is better suited to noisy data.
+Here `x` is an equidistant sample grid, `y` is the sampled data, and `N` is the number of oscillating exponentials that are used to approximate `y`.
 The approximate method `prony(x, y, N)` keeps only the `N` exponentials with largest weight in the expansion.

 It tries to find exponential amplitudes `A_j` and bases `B_j`, such that